WinstonWolfie/supermemo_web_import/README.md

 - add explanation for video and "online element" import
 - make a video about the above feature because it requires extra preparations in SuperMemo

-You can support me here: https://ko-fi.com/winstonwolf or https://www.buymeacoffee.com/winstonwolf or https://www.paypal.com/paypalme/winstonwolfie
+You can support me here: https://ko-fi.com/winstonwolfie or https://www.buymeacoffee.com/winstonwolfie